influxdata/influxdb/CODING_GUIDELINES.md

 # Background

 The goal of this guide is to capture some Do and Don'ts of Go code for the InfluxDB database.
-When it comes to Go, writing good code is often achieved with the help of tools like `go fmt` and `go vet`.
+When it comes to Go, writing good code is often achieved with the help of tools like `goimports` and `go vet`.
 However there are still some practices not enforceable by any tools.
 This guide lists some specific practices to follow when writing code for the database.

 *Like everything, one needs to use good judgment.* There will always be times when it doesn't make sense to follow a guideline outlined in this document.
 If that case arises, be ready to justify your choices.